-HIVST is a novel alternative for individuals not accessing currently available services.
-The offer of HIVST may overcome some of the barriers to HTS experienced to date in PopART.
-The Zambian Ministry of Health aims to incorporate HIVST into their national HIV/AIDS programme.
-Therefore, this study aimed to support decision-making incountry, by providing evidence of whether the door-to-door offer of a choice of oral HIVST or lay counsellor-administered HIV finger-prick testing increased knowledge of current HIV status relative to an offer of HIV finger-prick testing alone.
+The offer of HIVST is a novel alternative for individuals not accessing currently available services, and may overcome some of the barriers to HTS experienced to date in PopART.
+The Zambian Ministry of Health aims to incorporate HIVST into their national HIV/AIDS program.
+Therefore, this study aimed to support in-country decision-making by providing evidence as to whether the door-to-door offer of oral HIVST or a lay counselor-administered HIV finger-prick test increased knowledge of current HIV status relative to an offer of HIV finger-prick testing alone.